-The major in religious studies comprises 9 courses.
+The major in religious studies requires the following:

 - RLST 100: Introduction to Religious Studies